ROCKFORD KARATE CENTER STORY

 When an athlete has trained since childhood in activity he or she loves, there is very little that can hold him or her back.
 I know that firsthand.
-It required a high degree of physical and mental commitment to compete on the National Team at an elite level.
-From competing in multiple World Championships, I believe there is no challenge too daunting to face.
+It required a high degree of physical and mental commitment to compete on the US National Team at an elite level.
+From medaling at multiple World Championships, to taking home golds at the Pan American Games, I believe there is no challenge too daunting to face.
 For me, however, it has never been about the medals or the titles, but rather the sense of personal fulfillment at knowing that I had given my best.
 Through hard work and perseverance one can accomplish their goals and achieve a high level of personal satisfaction that is more valuable than any material reward or public acclaim.